sayakpaul/Training-BatchNorm-and-Only-BatchNorm/README.md

 - They first set all the layers of a CNN to `trainable=False`.
 - Before they kickstart model training, they also set the Batch Norm layers to be trainable.

 This simple experimental setup led to some pretty amazing discoveries on the expressive power of the randomly initialized layers in a CNN.
-So, the authors further explore the question what if we _only_ train the Batch Norm layers and lead this setup to potential optimum?
-Their findings were pretty intriguing.
+So, the authors further explore the question - *what if we only train the Batch Norm layers and lead this setup to a potential optimum?* Their findings were pretty intriguing.

 ## Dataset used
 CIFAR10